ProzorroUKR/prozorro-docs/docs/source/tendering/cfaua/tutorial.rst

    :code:

 Procuring entity may specify reasons of Bidder disqualification in the ``description`` field.

-Procuring entity can upload ``qualificationDocuments`` for each Bidder.

 Procuring entity may continue consideration of decision for some :ref:`award` if it is needed.
 Procuring entity should upload a document for that.